"No man can reveal to you aught but that which already lies half asleep in the dawning of your knowledge. . . . If he

 This mystical world of ours,

-Life's field will yield as we make it
+Life's field will yield as

 A harvest of thorns or of flowers.